Law & Technology

 Students enrolled in the joint degree program are not eligible to participate in Study Abroad Programs.

 Students must also satisfy the pro bono requirement of the Public Service Program and fulfill their senior writing (through the Degree Synthesis Requirement), experiential, and professional responsibility requirements (more on these requirements can be found in the Law Student Guide to Policy and Procedures).

-Joint degree students may count up to four (4) Engineering courses (from an approved list), taken during the second or third year of Law study, towards the JD.
+Joint degree students may count up to four (4) Engineering courses, taken during the second or third year of Law study, towards the JD.